Trading Education

 • Bearish Divergence: RSI makes lower highs while price makes higher highs at the breakout.
 This shows the move is “exhausted.”

-Recovery Framework
+Recovery framework

-“If your stop loss is hit, accept the loss immediately.
-Do not average down or “hope” for a recovery.
+If your stop loss is hit, accept the loss immediately.
+Do not average down or hope for a recovery.
 A failed pattern often becomes a double top or a distribution zone.
-Accept the outcome, reassess from the sidelines, and look for the next valid setup.
-The loss was quantified before entry — honor your plan.
-In crypto, a failed breakout often leads to a fast move to the “other side” of the range.”
+The loss was quantified before entry.
+Honor your plan and look for the next valid setup.

-Timeframe Considerations for Crypto
+Timeframe considerations for crypto

-Daily2-8 weeks★★★★Swing trading (Recommended Default)
+Daily2-8 weeks★★★★Swing trading (recommended default)

-4-Hour1-3 weeks★★★Active swing trading; timing entries
+4-hour1-3 weeks★★★Active swing trading; timing entries

 1. Weekly: Confirm the broader market trend is bullish.
 Trade only in the direction of the macro cycle.